kushalhu123/kushalhu123/README.md

 # HEY, HERE IS WHAT I AM WORKING ON 👋

 I am a pre final year student at [Vidyavardhaka College of Engineering](https://vvce.ac.in/), Mysore, pursuing Bachelor of Engineering (Computer Science Engineering).

-I have been Selected for DevIncept Training for NLP and CV.
+<h3>I have been Selected for DevIncept Training for NLP and CV</h3>